whatsinport

 It is a pleasant town; its streets climb the steep slope of a hill, the top of which is crowned by the very fine St. Coleman's Cathedral which has a carillon of 47 bells.

-Cobh is situated on Great Island, one of the three large islands in Cork harbor which are all now joined by roads and bridges - Little Island and Fota are the others.
+Cobh (The old name is Queenstown) is situated on Great Island, one of the three large islands in Cork harbor which is all now joined by roads and bridges - Little Island and Fota are the others.

 The harbor is one of the largest and safest anywhere, being capable of taking the largest vessels afloat.
 The great Transatlantic liners used to come in up to the 1950s.

-On the quayside there is a memorial to the victims of the Lusitania, many of whom are buried in the old church cemetery.
+On the quayside, there is a memorial to the victims of the Lusitania, many of whom are buried in the old church cemetery.
 The ship was sunk off Kinsale in 1915 by a German submarine, an action which was responsible for bringing the United States of America into the Great War, the survivors were brought back here.
 Another unhappy association is with the Titanic, 'the safest liner in the world'.
 Queenstown was her last Cruise Port on her fateful maiden voyage.
+Visit the Titanic Experience to find out more.

 Nearby Places: